 WHY IT’S A TOP PICK: An all-around excellent coffee machine with a built-in grinder and plenty of programming options.

 Coffeemakers with grinders provide on-demand, programmable grinds to make sure that your cup of coffee is as fresh as possible (the grinder is set to automatically grind before starting to brew, so the two features work together).
-This, plus the three-option strength selection, allows you to customize the machine to exactly the sort of coffee you want.
+This grind brew feature, plus the three-option brew strength selection, allows you to customize the machine to exactly the sort of coffee you want.
 The 24-hour programming is perfect for the home, while the 12-cup carafe size is great for the office – basically, anyplace where people get serious about their coffee and grinds.